-- 1. Study of the following equipment: - a.
-Flow Control Valves - b.
-Directional Control Valves - c.
-Pressure Control Valves - 2.
-Circuits for reciprocating motion of a single acting and double acting Pneumatic cylinders - 3.
-Circuits for reciprocating motion of double acting hydraulic cylinders. - 4.
-Circuits for speed control of a - i.
-Single acting pneumatic cylinder - ii.
-Double acting Pneumatic cylinder - 5.
-Circuits for semi-automatic and automatic operation of a double acting Pneumatic cylinders - 6.
-Circuits for semi-automatic operation of a double acting Hydraulic cylinders - 7.
-Circuits for sequencing motion of two pneumatic cylinder using a sequence valve - 8.
-Circuit for Measurement of pressure of oil in a hydraulic system - 9.
-Simulation of pneumatic circuits using simulation software - 10.
-Simulation of hydraulic circuits using simulation software
+- 1. Study of the following equipment:

+- a.
+Flow Control Valves

+- b.
+Directional Control Valves

+- c.
+Pressure Control Valves

+- 2. Circuits for reciprocating motion of a single acting and double acting

+- a.
+Pneumatic cylinders

+- 3. Circuits for reciprocating motion of double acting hydraulic cylinders.

+- 4. Circuits for speed control of a

+- i.
+Single acting pneumatic cylinder

+- ii.
+Double acting Pneumatic cylinder

+- 5. Circuits for semi-automatic and automatic operation of a double acting

+- a.
+Pneumatic cylinders

+- 6. Circuits for semi-automatic operation of a double acting Hydraulic cylinders

+- 7. Circuits for sequencing motion of two pneumatic cylinder using a sequence valve

+- 8. Circuit for Measurement of pressure of oil in a hydraulic system

+- 9. Design and simulation of pneumatic circuits using simulation software

+- 10. Design and simulation of hydraulic circuits using simulation software